Alexid-ID/ws-app-chat/README.md

 ```
 yarn run dev
 ```
-Runs the app in the development mode.
+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Default account
 # Login:
-Username: minhthuw\
+Username: minhthuw<br/>
 Password: 123456

 ## Contributor: